-2.0.
-Scope for Development of Bangladesh Tea
+2. Scope for Development of Bangladesh Tea

-The tea industry has the potential and capability to increase production.
-The present national average yield is only 1240 kg/ha and average land use in tea is only 48.89%%.
+The tea industry has the potentiality and capability to increase production.
+The present national average yield is only 1240 kg/ha and average land use in tea is only 48.89%.
 The country has vast area suitable for further extension.
-For example, about 6,106 ha suitable land is available in 172 tea estates for new extension.
-In Bangladesh, there is a little scope for opening large tea estates as the provision of large grant area has almost come to an end.
+For example, about 6,106 ha suitable land is available in the 172 tea estates for new extension.
 Neither large holding khas land is available nor is it practically feasible to open large tea estates by purchasing land.
-So it has become imperative for the policy makers to explore the possibilities of establishing small holding tea plantations in the suitable areas of the country.
-A comprehensive feasibility study was conducted in 2002 by Bangladesh Tea Board through PMTC (Bangladesh) Ltd with financial support of European Commission in Northern Bangladesh (Panchagarh & Thakurgaon), three hill districts (Rangamati, Kagrachari & Bandarban) and the traditional tea growing areas of greater Sylhet and greater Chittagong districts.
-After examination of all parameters for growing tea, the study suggests that scientifically soil and climatic factors of Panchagarh and all the three hill districts have been found suitable for cultivation of tea.
+So it has become imperative for the policy makers to explore the possibilities of establishing small holding tea plantations in suitable areas of the country.
+A comprehensive feasibility study was conducted in 2002 by Bangladesh Tea Board through PMTC (Bangladesh) Ltd with financial support of European Commission in Northern Bangladesh (Panchagarh and Thakurgaon), three hill districts (Rangamati, Khagrachari and Bandarban) and the traditional tea growing areas of greater Sylhet and greater Chittagong districts.
+After examination of all parameters for growing tea, the study suggests that scientifically soil and climatic factors of Panchagarh and all the three hill districts are suitable for cultivation of tea.
 A total of 35,000 hectares in Panchagarh, 46,875 hectares in the three hill districts of CHTs and 3,500 hectares in the traditional tea areas of greater Sylhet and greater Chittagong could be brought under tea cultivation in the form of small holding tea plantation without any legal or administrative problems.

-Furthermore feasibility study was also conducted in greater Mymensingh, Thakurgaon, Chittagong and Cox's Bazar districts in January and September 2004.
+Another feasibility study was conducted in greater Mymensingh, Thakurgaon, Chittagong and Cox's Bazar districts in January and September 2004.
 It was mentioned in the study report that 4,067 ha of land in greater Mymensigh, 4455 ha in Thakugaon and 7822 ha in Chittagong and Cox's Bazar districts are suitable for small holding tea cultivation.
-A substantial number of populations living below poverty line in these areas could be gainfully self-employed in small holding tea plantation.
-Bangladesh has 9,704.80 (17.08% of total plantation) ha very old and uneconomic tea that yields only 496 kg/ha.
-This tea needs to be replanted with improved varieties.
-If land utilization under tea is raised to at least 50% and yield to 1500 Kg/ha by replanting old & uneconomic teas, extension planting and intensive cultivation through better managements, production can be raised to about 87 million kg of tea in the organized sector by 2025.
-If 5000 ha of land can be brought under small holding tea cultivation, additional about 13 million kg of tea will be produced.
+A substantial number of people living below poverty line in these areas could be gainfully employed in small holding tea plantations.
+Bangladesh has 9,704.80 (17.08% of total plantation) ha very old and uneconomic tea land that yields only 496 kg/ha.
+This land needs to be replanted with improved varieties.
+If land utilization under tea is raised to at least 50% and yield to 1500 Kg/ha by replanting old and uneconomic teas, extension planting and intensive cultivation through better managements, production can be raised to about 87 million kg of tea in the organized sector by 2025.
+If 5000 ha of land can be brought under small holding tea cultivation, about 13 million kg of additional tea will be produced.
 Thus, if this plan is implemented the annual tea production will be about 100 million kg in 2025.
 The projected additional production to the tune of 40 million Kg of tea will earn Tk.800 crore annually.
-This additional income can contribute in developing the tea industry and the country as a whole.
+This additional income can contribute to developing the tea industry and the country as a whole.

-3.0.
-Investment for Internal Consumption of Tea in Bangladesh
+3. Internal Consumption of Tea in Bangladesh